DragonLibrary/BookBlog/_posts/2021-12-06-examining-the-abuse-of-power-in-stoker’s-dracula-alderman’s-the-power-with-the-view-that-“men-are-perpetrators-and-women-are-victims”.md

 Martin, T. (2011) ‘You can’t deny it.
 Gender studies is full of male-blaming bias’, *The Guardian*, 14 September.
 Available at <https://www.theguardian.com/commentisfree/2011/sep/14/gender-studies-male-blaming-bias> (Accessed: 6 December 2021)

 Stoker, B. (1897) *Dracula*.
 Unknown : Amazon Classics (2017 edn).

+.

+Note: These dots are intentional, and for spacing purposes.